xingxinglian/matic-docs/docs/develop/ethereum-polygon/matic-js/advanced/exit-util.md

 title: ExitUtil
 keywords:
 - 'exit util, api type, read, write, polygon'
-description: 'Generate proof with the ExitUtil class.'
+description: 'matic.js internally use ExitUtil for generating proof'
 ---

 `matic.js` internally use `ExitUtil` for generating proof.
 It is a class which has different methods for helping with exit utilities.